autoscatto/gh-combine-prs/README.md

     --skip-pr-check
             if set, will combine matching PRs even if they are not passing checks.
             Defaults to false when not specified
+    --combined-branch-name
+			if set, use this instead of combined-pr-branch branch name

 ## License